-Two exams (20% of total grade)
+Two exams (20% - 10% each)

-Exams are open-book, open-note, online and timed.
+Exams are open-book, open-note, and timed.
 50 points each.
-One will be on mapping concepts and the other on statistics
+One will be on mapping concepts and the other on statistics.
+See the course schedule for the dates and times of the exams.
+These are held during class periods.